ExcaliburZero/dqmj1_info/docs/monsters.rst

 *******
 Species
 *******
 Each monster has a 16bit unsigned integer noting its species (ex.
-Slime, Dracy, etc.).
+Slime, Dracky, etc.).

 ****
 Rank